xdmushui/partner-center-sdk/develop/product-upgrade-resources.md

 - Partner Center

-The following resources are related to product upgrade.
+You can use the following resources for information about Partner Center product upgrades to Azure plan.

 ## ProductUpgradeRequest

-**ProductUpgradesRequest** provides information about the product upgrades request object.
+The **ProductUpgradesRequest** resource provides information about the product upgrades request object.

 | Property | Type | Description |
 |----------------------|----------------------------------------------|----------------------------------------------------------------|